 It totally cracks me up!
 But they’re learning!
 They’re learning how to cook a variety of dishes, we’re teaching kids to budget, and they’re having fun while they do it!

 If your kids are younger than mine, you might want to spend a few dollars and get some kid-safe knives.
-Hopefully this will become a tradition for your family and for less than $10, these Curious Chef Knifes are a pretty good investment!
+Hopefully this will become a tradition for your family, these Curious Chef Knifes are a pretty good investment!
 Depending on what you already own or how reluctant your child is to participate, you might want to also grab some fun measuring cups that have a non-slip grip!
 When my kids were younger, nothing could ruin these nights faster than a bowl full of ingredients ending up on the floor!
-It only took this happening once or twice for me to spend the $10 for a mixing bowl with a handle that has a non-slip bottom!
+It only took this happening once or twice for me to spend the money for a mixing bowl with a handle that has a non-slip bottom!
 Just a little word from the “tired of cleaning” mom!

 For those of you who like to have a concrete place to start, I’ve made it super easy for you with my Kids in the Kitchen ebook!